briandailey/dailey.page/content/post/books-that-influenced-me-business-edition/index.md

 ## [Inspired](https://www.goodreads.com/book/show/35249663-inspired) by Marty Cagan and Chris Jones

-Speaking of product management, this book and "[Empowered](https://www.goodreads.com/book/show/55954021-empowered) are aimed more at product managers.
-Smart colleagues Cagan kept recommending Cagan.
-Once I read "Inspired", I wished I had done so sooner.
+Speaking of product management, this book and "[Empowered](https://www.goodreads.com/book/show/55954021-empowered)" are aimed more at product managers.
 The Stratasan team read both of these books as a group and I found them to be extremely helpful to communicate the vision for a true product-first company.

 If "The Nature of Software Development" was a good introduction to software development for product managers, "Inspired" was a great introduction to product